LouLouLibs/BazerData.jl/README.md

 `BazerData.jl` is a placeholder package for some functions that I use in julia frequently.

-So far the package provides a four functions
+So far the package provides a five functions

   1. tabulate some data ([`tabulate`](#tabulate-data))
   2. create category based on quantile ([`xtile`](#xtile))